Coleridge Community College

 Pilates was invented by Joseph Pilates as an exercise program for injured dancers and soldiers while living in the UK.
 Joseph Pilates believed that physical and mental health were closely connected.

 Because Pilates can be modified to provide either a gentle strength training program or a challenging workout, most people would have no problem with this form of exercise.
+It is suitable both for beginners and for people who already exercise regularly.

 Good posture – Pilates will teach you to gain and maintain good posture.
 The exercises require that your body is always in alignment.
 This is especially beneficial if you suffer from lower back pain.